drone/docs.drone.io/quickstart.markdown

 Select the main programming language for your project:
 ![Lang](img/screenshot_repo_setup_lang.png)

 The last step is to double check the build commands.
 You will see a list of common build and test commands based on the language you choose.
-If they look correct for your project, hit "Save" and your done.
+If they look correct for your project, hit "Save" and you're done.
 ![Script](img/screenshot_repo_setup_cmds.png)

 These build commands can be anything you enter on the command line.
 Once you are done making changes, hit "Save."